Changes to Queensland rental laws came into effect from 6 June 2024. Further changes began on 30 September 2024. Learn more.

 Rent increase requirements do not apply to exempt property managers/owners or exempt providers.
 The Act provides definitions for an exempt property manager/owner and an exempt provider.

-The requirement to provide evidence of a rent increase does not apply if the premises is purchased within 12 months of commencement, and the property manager/owner does not have information about the date of the last rent increase.
+For properties purchased between 6 June 2023 and 6 June 2025, the requirement to include the date of the last rent increase in the tenancy agreement and to provide evidence of a rent increase upon the tenant’s request does not apply if the new owner or property manager does not have information about the previous rent increase.
 For more information, please visit our Rent increases webpage.

 Rent decreases